ucb-sts/sts/software_architecture.md

+---
+layout: default
+title: STS Software Architecture
+subtitle: Overview of the software architecture of STS.
+description: Overview of the software architecture of STS.
+---

 This document provides an overview of the software architecture of STS, as well as a development workflow for those contributing to STS itself..